-The woman in the image below is in overdrive, typing, vacuuming, and posing all at once.
+Consider the image below.
+A woman appears to be in overdrive— typing, vacuuming, and posing all at once.
 She stares both into the camera and away from it, simultaneously grinning and stone-faced.

-Social media’s effects on users’ mental health have been the subject of countless and continuing studies.
-The possible detriments, in particular, are increasingly clear.
+Social media’s impacts on the wellbeing and mental health of teens and adults have been the subject of countless studies.
+The possible detriments are increasingly clear.

 What are mental health memes?

-Loosely defined, mental health memes are combinations of images and text that relate to various mental health experiences.
+Loosely defined, mental health memes are combinations of images and text that relate to therapy humor and other mental health experiences.

 Some have pointed out that mental health memes have the potential to leave those who come across them feeling worse than they did before.
-In June, Eleanor Morgan wrote for Refinery29 about her view that the memes can be harnessed for profit by opportunistic influencers-turned-life-coaches, and trigger those who happen upon them unexpectedly.
+Eleanor Morgan wrote in Refinery29 about her view that the memes can be harnessed for profit by opportunistic influencers-turned-life-coaches, and trigger those who happen upon them unexpectedly.

 On the other hand, many creators of mental health memes say they began crafting the images as a way of dealing with their own traumas.